 Solution 1: Try again after 72 hours

-The safest way you can try is following the WhatsApp's guideline: wait for 72 hours and then try again, don't try to attempt before the period as this will reset your rolling 72‑hour window again.
+The safest way you can try is following WhatsApp's guideline: wait for 72 hours and then try again, don't try to attempt before the period as this will reset your rolling 72‑hour window again.
 Also if you are continuing to try, this could result in a permanent flag as an abusive number.

 Solution 2: Check your network connection before the limit exceed